 \section{Conclusions}

 In this work we examined the gravitational waves produced during an early matter domination era due to the non-spherical evolution of the primordial density perturbations.
 We applied the Zel'dovich approximation to describe the nonlinear evolution of the density perturbation and derived the expression for the GW spectrum by exerting the quadrupole piece.
 To our knowledge, this is a novel result since this is the first time where this non-perturbative method is used in order to estimate the GW signal.
-Since the exact computation of the GW signal is computationally demanding we proceeded in an estimation of the GW signal after performing a series of analytical steps and approximations.
-Therefore the absolute amplitude of the signal derived here should be taken with a grain of salt.
-This paper merely serves as a proof of concept.
-Within our method it is allowed to make a very precise non-perturbative estimate, which we leave for future work.
-This can be achieved by performing the full integrals over the parameters $\alpha$, $\beta$ and $\gamma$ while the same time increasing $N$ the number of time intervals which we partition the time interval $[t_\text{max},t_\text{col}]$.
+After a series of analytical steps we estimate the GW signal numerically, performing the full integration of the triple integral in Eq. (\ref{result_Om1}).
+This paper also serves as a proof of concept.
+Within our method it is allowed to make a full very precise non-perturbative estimate increasing $N$ the number of time intervals which we partition the time interval $[t_\text{max},t_\text{col}]$.

-Within our approximation we have found distinct features for the GW signal which can distinguish it from GW signals of a radiation domination scenario; it is generally weaker, peaked at smaller frequencies and with different power-law scaling compared to the radiation domination case.
+We have found distinct features for the GW signal which can distinguish it from GW signals of a radiation domination scenario: it has a different amplitude, peaked at different frequencies shifted towards smaller values as the reheating temperature decreases and with different power-law scaling compared to the radiation domination case.
 Turning to the PBH counterpart we also find different predictions.
-PBHs can be the dark matter of the universe in the mass region $M_\odot\sim 10^{-15}-10^{-11}M_\odot$ with the associated GWs signal being below the sensitivity curve of the LISA curve, although for small values of $\gamma_\text{M}$ the signal could be detectable.
+PBHs can be the dark matter of the universe in the mass region $M_\text{PBH}\sim 10^{-15}-10^{-11}M_\odot$ with the associated GWs signal being inside the sensitivity curve of the LISA curve.
 In addition, PBHs in the solar mass range or less, $M_\text{PBH}\sim 10^{-3}-1M_\odot$, can have a significant abundance without violating the existing PTA constraints (where models of PBH formed in radiation domination are subjected to), if the reheating temperature is sufficient low.